-SINGAPORE - A district judge had harsh words for a lawyer who focused on the breast size of a molest victim, even asking her to stand up while she was on the witness stand and staring inappropriately at her.
+SINGAPORE - A district judge had harsh words for a lawyer who focused on the breast size of a molestation victim, even asking her to stand up while she was on the witness stand and staring inappropriately at her.

 District Judge Shawn Ho said Mr Edmund Wong Sin Yee's conduct was completely unacceptable, deserving of disapprobation and fell short of expectations of lawyers.